cdrummey216/whoami/README.md

 # GOLDEN RATIO AND SENSE OF SELF
 A calculation of the Golden Ratio (ϕ) using variable answers, or values for a,b from "Who am I?" and "Who are you?"
 * a+b/a = a/b = ϕ
-* a = A variable answer to "Who am I?"
+* a = A variable answer to "Who am I?", gives contextual truth for b, or provides the limiting scope for b
 * b = A variable answer to "Who are you?"
 * a > b > 0
 * a+b = A combination of a and b, a variable combination